annaesvensson/yellow-help/1-en/troubleshooting.md

 Install the latest PHP version on your web server.

 ```
-Datenstrom Yellow requires PHP extension!
+Datenstrom Yellow requires PHP xxx extension!
 ```

 Install the missing PHP extension on your web server.
 You need `curl gd mbstring zip`.
+Please keep in mind that the web server and the command line may use different PHP versions.
+It's recommended that both use the same PHP version.
+As soon as the website finds the required PHP extensions, the problem should be resolved.

 ```
 Datenstrom Yellow requires write access!